Biden calls climate crisis 'an existential threat', apologizes for Trump pulling out of Paris accord

 "We only have a brief window left before us to raise our ambitions to meet the task that’s rapidly narrowing ourselves," the president said.

-"I believe there’s an incredible opportunity—not just for the United States—but for all of us.
+"I believe there’s an incredible opportunity — not just for the United States — but for all of us.
 We are standing at an inflection point in history," he continued.
 "We have the ability to invest in ourselves and build an equitable, clean energy future, and, in the process, create millions of good paying jobs and opportunities around the world; cleaner air for our children; bountiful oceans; healthier forests; and ecosystems for our planet."

 Biden warned that the climate crisis is "a challenge of our collective lifetimes."

 "The existential threat to human existence as we know it," Biden said.
-"And every day, we delay the cost of inaction increases."
+"And every day we delay, the cost of inaction increases."

 He added: "Let this be a decade of transformative action that preserves our planet and raises the quality of life for people everywhere.
 We can do this.
 We just have to make a choice to do it."